Dry Needling – The Unlicensed and Unregulated Practice of Acupuncture in Massachusetts

 In the Commonwealth of Massachusetts, “dry needling” is neither in, nor out of, the scope of practice for allied health professionals.
 There are no rules preventing them from performing dry needling and also no rule giving them permission to do so.
 Due to the lack of clear rules, some physical therapists are practicing acupuncture under the pseudonym dry needling, bypassing the requirements licensed acupuncturists are required to meet.

-This document from the American Society of Acupuncturist provides clear information about dry needling and why it is essential to support appropriate, rigorous education and licensing for anyone who wishes to practice acupuncture — including biomedical or integrative acupuncture currently referred to as “dry needling”
+This document from the American Society of Acupuncturists provides clear information about dry needling and why it is essential to support appropriate, rigorous education and licensing for anyone who wishes to practice acupuncture — including biomedical or integrative acupuncture currently referred to as “dry needling”.

 The statement was approved by the representatives to American Society of Acupuncturists (ASA), which represents the profession on a national level.

 The same sentiment is echoed by the American Medical Association (AMA) ) position statement on dry needling.